Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 What is ISO 14044?

-ISO 14044 is an internationally recognized standard under the ISO (International Organization for Standardization) framework that focuses specifically on LCAs.
-Life cycle assessment is the systematic analysis of a product’s environmental aspects throughout its life cycle—from raw material extraction and manufacturing to distribution, use, and end-of-life disposal.
-ISO 14044 provides guidelines for:
+ISO 14044 is an internationally recognised standard, under the framework of the International Organization for Standardization (ISO), that focuses specifically on LCAs.
+A life cycle assessment is the systematic analysis of a product's environmental aspects throughout its life cycle, from raw material extraction and manufacturing to distribution, use and end-of-life disposal.

 1. Goal and scope definition: outlining the purpose and boundaries of your LCA.

-2. Inventory analysis: collecting data on energy, water, and material inputs and outputs.
+2. Inventory analysis: collecting data on energy, water and material inputs and outputs, known as the life cycle inventory (LCI).

-3. Impact assessment: evaluating the potential effects on environmental categories, such as global warming, acidification, and resource depletion.
+3. Impact assessment: evaluating the potential effects on environmental categories, such as global warming, acidification and resource depletion, in the life cycle impact assessment (LCIA).

 4. Interpretation: drawing conclusions and making recommendations for sustainability improvements.